 Parking and accommodations vary by venue.
 For more information and a parking map, see Parking & Accessibility.

 Casting, repertoire and event details are subject to change without notice or refunds, but are specified in good faith as accurate and updated accordingly.
 Refunds are not accepted.

 Can I exchange my tickets?

 Opera Grand Rapids offers ticket exchanges at DeVos Performance Hall as a benefit to our subscribers.
-Single ticket purchases are not eligible for exchange.
+Single ticket purchases can be exchanged for $5.00/ticket.